Bassel Fleihan

-Bassel Fleihan (10 September 1963 – 18 April 2005; باسل فليحان) was a Lebanese legislator and minister of economy and trade.
+Bassel Fleihan (10 September 1963 – 18 April 2005; باسل فليحان) was a Lebanese legislator and Minister of Economy and Trade.
 He died from injuries sustained when a massive bomb exploded on the Beirut seafront as he passed by in former Lebanese prime minister Rafik Hariri's motorcade on 14 February 2005.
+The Special Tribunal for Lebanon convicted several Hezbollah members for their role in the bombing, which is widely believed to have been orchestrated by the Syrian government.

 Early years and education

 Fleihan was born in Beirut on 10 September 1963.
-He attended International College.
+He attended the International College, a non-profit private school in Beirut.
 He received a bachelor of arts degree in economics from the American University of Beirut (AUB) in 1984.
 Then he obtained a master of arts degree in international and development economics from Yale University in 1985.
 He also held a PhD in economics from Columbia University in 1990.
 His PhD dissertation was entitled “Customs Unions, Growth and Economic Diversification”.

 Career

 From 1988 to 1993, Fleihan worked at the International Monetary Fund in Washington DC.
 He worked there as an advisor and then senior advisor to the Saudi executive director.
 He also worked at the United Nations Development Programme.
 In 1993, he left his job and returned to Lebanon, where he had been asked to assist in the post-war rehabilitation of the ministry of finance.
 While working as an adviser at the ministry, from 1993 to 1999, Fleihan also taught economics at his old alma mater, the American University of Beirut (AUB).

-Fleihan was first elected to the Parliament of Lebanon in 2000, winning the Protestant seat in Beirut's first electoral district, and became the only Protestant member of the Parliament.
+Fleihan was first elected to the Parliament of Lebanon in 2000, winning the Protestant seat in Beirut's first electoral district and becoming the only Protestant member of the Parliament.
 He ran as a member of Hariri's "Dignity of Beirut" electoral list.
 In October 2000, he was appointed minister of economy and trade to the cabinet led by then prime minister Rafik Hariri.
 He held this position until 2003, and was replaced by Marwan Hamadeh.

 Fleihan played a role in the development of Lebanon's economic reform program, which was presented by Hariri to international donors at a Paris conference in November 2002.
 Donors pledged $4.3 billion in soft loans; the plan was never fully implemented, but Lebanon did ultimately receive $2.39 billion from the donors.